JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7929 days**.

-And here is a just a random fact -  **The name "Muppet" was coined by Jim Henson.
-The word was made from a combination of the word "marionette" and "puppet."**.
+And here is a just a random fact -  **An adult sheep can eat between 1 to 4 kg of food per day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)